General

 Small businesses and corporations are also using coins as promotional items, or you could sell to promotional companies looking to expand their offerings.

 You could decide to sell to all of them.
-If you do, you need to be clear in your marketing messages as to why these different audiences want one.
-That will require you to have different marketing messages for each audience.
+If you do, you need to be clear in your marketing messages why these different audiences want one.
+That will require you to have other marketing messages for each audience.

 Name & Brand Your Company